polotno-project/polotno-site/docs/store.md

 ### `store.setSize(width, height, shouldUseMagicResize?)`

-Set new size of every page in the store
+Set new size of every page in the store.

 ```js
 // just change the pages size